syncfusion-content/asp.netwebforms-docs/aspnet/Maps/Populate-Data.md

 The datasource is populated with JSON data relative to shape data and stored in JSON object.
 The USA population as datasource is used for better understanding.

-  “Map.aspx.cs” is populated with datas of USA Population and maintained as a list.
+  “Map.aspx.cs” is populated with data of USA Population and maintained as a list.
 After populating the data, you can refer to both shape data and datasource as illustrated in the following “Map.aspx.cs”.